jakdept/lw-ObjStor4cPanel/README.md

 ## Requirements ##

-In order to use this script, the [`boto`](https://github.com/boto/boto) and [`filechunkio`](https://pypi.python.org/pypi/filechunkio/) python libraries need to be installed.

-The easiest way to do this is just `pip install boto filechunkio` if you have `pip` installed.
+This is written in Go.
+In order to compile this, you must have Go installed.

+Eventually, a compiled binary will be available to copy to the host system, and simply run.
+We may also choose to go with a RPM package instead.

 ## Usage ##

+1. Compile the binary.
-1. Copy the script to someplace on the server (`/root` is probably a decent choice) and make sure it's executable
+1. Copy the compiled binary to somewhere on the server, and make sure it's executable.
 1. Go to *Additional Settings* in the Backup Configuration in WHM and create a *Custom* destination
 1. Give it a name and select whether you want to transfer system files
 1. For `Script`, point it to the place you stuck the script